calebmsword/javascript-notes/are-generators-useful.md

 I find it difficult to motivate ES6 generators because they don't add anything new.
-Instead, they make some things more ergonomic than they used to be.
+Instead, they were designed make some things more ergonomic than they used to be.

 For example, many examples I see advocating for ES6 generators suggest something like the following: